Improving Dog Agility Handling Skills

 It seems we can all improvement hitting contacts.
 Even those competing at the highest level, sometimes get dinged for missed contacts.

 There are many different approaches to hitting contacts.
 Below are some methods you may want to try.
+Click the play button to watch the BREE video.
 I don't believe there is one perfect solution to this challenge;

 Comments on BREE - Contact zone training video